mpalash/aliakbarmehta/pages/cv.md

 ## Select Publications

-*Upcoming*
+2024
-:   *Journal article*: **The Making of Artistic Research**, Miira Kallio-Tavin et al., Research Catalogue
+:   *Review*: **Processual (re)presentations of ‘knowing’ without beginning(s) nor end(ings)**.
+In V. Saumya & E. Rahmati (Eds.), NO NIIN, 23.

 2023
-:   Journal article: **The Politics of Togetherness: Beyond the integration infrastructure of State and institutional apparatus**.
+:   *Journal article*: **The Politics of Togetherness: Beyond the integration infrastructure of State and institutional apparatus**.
 In Z. Karimi, et. al. (Eds.), Rethinking Integration: Challenging Oppressive Practises and Pointing to Ways Forward.
 Volume 09, Migration Institute of Finland, ISBN 978-952-7399-37-8

 2023
-:   Catalog text: **The Boycean double-bind: Exquisite Tension as a pedagogy of free play**.
+:   *Catalog text*: **The Boycean double-bind: Exquisite Tension as a pedagogy of free play**.
 In 30 Works from the Saastamoinen Foundation Art Collection, P Karttunen et al. (Eds.), Saastamoinen Foundation.
 ISBN 978-952-69029-1-3

 2023
-:   Catalog text: **A rhythmic play of possibilities in time: Obliquo Policromo as a holder of existential potentialities**.
+:   *Catalog tex*t: **A rhythmic play of possibilities in time: Obliquo Policromo as a holder of existential potentialities**.
 In 30 Works from the Saastamoinen Foundation Art Collection, P Karttunen et al. (Eds.), Saastamoinen Foundation.
 ISBN 978-952-69029-1-3

 2023
-:   Catalog text: **A tessellated life: Space Structures as a philosophy of perseverance**.
+:   *Catalog text*: **A tessellated life: Space Structures as a philosophy of perseverance**.
 In 30 Works from the Saastamoinen Foundation Art Collection, P Karttunen et al. (Eds.), Saastamoinen Foundation.
 ISBN 978-952-69029-1-3

 2023
-:   Book chapter: **On the Edge of the Re(lation)al**.
+:   *Book chapter*: **On the Edge of the Re(lation)al**.
 In Lívia Nolasco-Rózsás & Marianne Schädler (Eds.), Beyond Matter, Within Space: Curatorial and Art Mediati

 2022
 :   *Interview*: **On Recognising the moment of Hope: Speaking in Echoes with Hiwa K.**, In V. Saumya & E. Rahmati (Eds.), NO NIIN, 15.